DevCycleHQ/android-client-sdk/README.md

 })
 ```

+If `onError` is called the user's configuration will not be updated and previous user's data will persist.

 ## Reset User

 To reset the user into an anonymous user, `resetUser` will reset to the anonymous user created before